msadowski/weeklyrobotics/_posts/2019-07-28-weekly-robotics-49.md

 1) Acutronic Robotics Closes After Financing Plans Fall Through.
 <br>[Acutronic Robotics](https://acutronicrobotics.com/news/acutronic-robotics-closes-after-both-series-b-and-acquisition-plans-fall-through/)<br>
 INFO: Sad news from Spain.
-Acutronic robotics, a company behind ROS2 ready MARA arms and H-ROS will be closing its doors at the end of July.
+Acutronic Robotics, a company behind ROS2 ready MARA arms and H-ROS will be closing its doors at the end of July.
 The reason cited in the above blog post are issues with financing and acquisitions.
 Acutronic Robotics was also part of the [Ofera Consortium](http://www.ofera.eu/) working on [micro-ROS project](https://micro-ros.github.io/) that I was really looking forward to see grow.

 2) Mauled by Lions, Trampled by Elephants, Stolen by Cubs: 10 Years of Adventures with BeetleCam.
 <br>[YouTube](https://youtu.be/EsEQVWyvI80)<br>